Estecka/mc-Variants-CIT-wiki/Transforms.md

 In the walktrough command, unprocessed component are represented with `[@component_name]{value}` instead of `[#data_type]{value}`.

 ### NBT
-Plain strings, plain numbers, Rich Texts, and Rich Text Arrays are interchangeable with their NBT representations.
-However, the same NBT can have multiple different interpretations as different types.
+Plain strings, plain numbers, Rich Texts, and Rich Text Arrays are interchangeable with their NBT representations. **However, the same NBT can have multiple different interpretations as different types.** Other transforms will try to guess the correct data type, but may still be wrong.
 Use a `get_xxxx` transform if you get the wrong interpretation.
 (See [Data Type Transforms](#data-type-transforms) below)

 NBT is not to be confused with SNBT (Stringified NBT), which is the JSON-like syntax used in commands.
 NBT can be converted to SNBT using the `get_snbt` transform; this is the equivalent of Optifine's `raw:` prefix. **This is a destructive operation.** Stringified NBT is treated as a plain string, and *cannot* be converted back to binary NBT at this times.
 It cannot be explored using `nbtPath`, and will not work with transform that specifically expect NBT.